jody29/map-test/README.md

 ## :white_check_mark: Assignment
-Create a client-side application in JavaScript which dynamically renders data to views using either a front-end framework or system created by you.
-Reflect on the merits and costs of frameworks together.
+Create an interactive datavisualisation that cohere with the wishes and vision of the given client.

 ## :information_source: Resources